fifthweek/fifthweek-api/UpdatingValidationBehaviour.md

 1. Create a new `NewType` type (where 'Type' is the original type name).

+    Only one `NewType` should ever exist.
+It represents the current validation rules, whereas the existing type passes everything that has ever been successfully validated.

 2. Extend the original type and apply its behaviours.

 3. Add the new (stricter) validation rules to the new type.